 Joseph Campbell is a treasure trove of deep and insightful quotes.
 My mom would always tell us words to this effect when we were growing up.
 I have stayed up all night several times hoping to confirm that the darkest moment is really before the dawn.

-Originally posted on White Rabbit's Gallery:
+Originally posted on White Rabbit's Lair:

 “The black moment is the moment when the real message of transformation is going

 to come.
 At the darkest moment comes the light.”